A Confidence Machine for Sparse High-Order Interaction Model: Results and Discussions

 \subsection{Comparison of computational efficiencies.}

-To demonstrate the computational efficiency of the proposed pruning strategy for the $\tau$-path, we generated a synthetic dataset of $n=100$ and $m=30$ for three different sparsity levels of the design matrix ($\zeta=0.4, 0.7, 0.9$) using the same $5^{th}$ order model as used to demonstrate the statistical power.
-We compared both the fraction of nodes traversed (see appendix) and the time taken (Table \ref{table:comp_eff_time_taken}) against a different maximum interaction order $d$ for three different sparsity levels ($\zeta=0.4, 0.7, 0.9$) using two different $\lambda$ values ($\lambda=1, 10$).
+To demonstrate the computational efficiency of the proposed pruning strategy for the $\tau$-path, we generated a synthetic dataset of $n=100$ and $m=30$ for three different sparsity levels of the design matrix ($\zeta=0.4, 0.7, 0.9$) using the same $5^{th}$ order model as used to demonstrate the statistical efficiency in Table~\ref{table:stat_low} \& ~\ref{table:stat_high} and Fig.~\ref{fig:cpl_synthetic}.
+We compared both the fraction of nodes traversed (Fig. \ref{fig:node_counts}) and the time taken (Table \ref{table:comp_eff_time_taken}) against a different maximum interaction order $d$ for three different sparsity levels ($\zeta=0.4, 0.7, 0.9$) using two different $\lambda$ values ($\lambda=1, 10$).
 It can be observed that the pruning is more effective at the deeper nodes of the tree and saturates after a certain depth of the tree.
 This is evident as the sparsity of the data increases at the deeper nodes, and the pruning exploits the anti-monotonicity of high-order interaction terms constructed as tree of patterns.

 In the case of the homotopy method without pruning, we stopped the execution of the program if the $\tau$-path was not finished in one day.
 From Table ~\ref{table:comp_eff_time_taken}, it can be observed that without the tree pruning, the construction of the $\tau$-path is not practical as we progress to the deeper nodes of the tree because of the generation of an exponential number of high-order interaction terms.
 The maximum time taken by the $\tau$-path with pruning was approximately 130 s, for a ``max-pat" size of 25, i.e. for 1073709892 number of nodes at $\lambda=1, \zeta=0.4$.
-In our numerical experiments, the number of kink in the $\tau$-path appears to be polynomial in the number of features (see appendix).
-The worst-case complexity of $\tau$-path is exponential (see appendix).
-However, fortunately, it has been well-recognized that this worst-case rarely happens in practice \cite{li2018well,le2021parametric} and, this is also evident from our experimental results (see appendix).
+In our numerical experiments, the number of kink in the $\tau$-path appears to be polynomial in the number of features (Table \ref{table:comp_eff_kinks}).
+The worst-case complexity of $\tau$-path is exponential (see section~\ref{proposed_method}).
+However, fortunately, it has been well-recognized that this worst-case rarely happens in practice \cite{li2018well,le2021parametric} and, this is also evident from our experimental results (Table \ref{table:comp_eff_kinks}). \looseness=-1